 Patient will present as → a patient brought to the emergency room with acute onset of dyspnea and tachypnea.
 He has a long history of alcoholism and was involved in a motor vehicle accident two days ago.
 He is hypoxic with crackles auscultated bilaterally and frothy pink sputum.
 Chest radiography reveals diffuse bilateral infiltrates which spare the costophrenic angle and air bronchograms, there is no cardiomegaly or pleural effusion noted.
 Oxygen saturation is 70%

-The underlying abnormality in ARDS is increased permeability of the alveolar capillary membranes, which leads to the development of protein-rich pulmonary edema
+- The underlying abnormality in ARDS is ⇑ permeability of alveolar-capillary membranes ⇒ development of protein-rich pulmonary edema (non-cardiogenic pulmonary edema)

 Three clinical settings account for 75% of ARDS cases: